Swader/book-treadmilldesk/manuscript/02 - Health Benefits of Walking.md

 "Wait, what?
 Isn't standing better than sitting by default?" you may be wondering.
 Nope.
 Here's why.

 The same upper body muscle groups that work when we walk also work to keep us upright and balanced when standing.
-The real difference is in the lower body, and this difference is so significant it impact the upper body, potentially causing long term harm.
+The real difference is in the lower body, and this difference is so significant it impacts the upper body, potentially causing long term harm.

 When standing, glutes prevent your hips from swaying side to side, and the tensor fascia lata muscle, which is on the side of the leg from the pelvis to the knee, assists with this.
 Adding to that, the lower leg muscles are constantly engaged simply to keep you upright - if they relaxed, you'd be face down in the carpet.
 So, what's the problem with that?
 Working muscles are healthy muscles, no?
 Balance, padawan!
 Balance is what's important!